Enable user account recovery

 - Click the Google Workspace Marketplace apps card.

-- Click Settings in the upper right of the right panel.
+- Click Settings in the left panel.

 - Select Allow users to install and run only selected apps from the Marketplace, and then click Save.